 Furniture chewing is a very common problem with puppies and young dogs.
-This is due to the fact that they learn to explore their surroundings using their mouths.
+There are five ways to prevent your dog destroying your home though.

-Chewing is a very normal trait for puppies.
-But it can understandably become a pain when important items such as furniture and shoes become the targets for their sharp little teeth.
+Chewing is a normal trait for puppies, but it can understandably become a pain when your expensive furniture and shoes become the targets for their sharp little teeth.

 A dog’s 'baby' teeth come through between the ages of three and six weeks, followed by their permanent teeth after four to six months.